grafana/grafana/docs/sources/panels/field-options/standard-field-options.md

 - **Classic:** Color is derived from the series or field index and looking up a corresponding color in the classic color palette.
 Useful for Graphs.
 - **Vibrant:** Color is derived from the series or field index and looking up a corresponding color in the vibrant color palette.
 Useful for Graphs.
 - **From thresholds:** Color is derived from the matching threshold.
 Useful for gauges, stat and table visualizations.
-- **Green-Yellow-Red (continuous):** Color is derived from a continous spectrum between green, yellow and red.
+- **Green-Yellow-Red (continuous):** Color is derived from a continuous spectrum between green, yellow and red.

 ## Thresholds